 – Positive reinforcement: Specific, immediate praise for desired behaviours

-– Natural consequences: Allowing children to experience results of choices (when safe)
+– Natural consequences: Allowing children to experience the results of choices (when safe)

 – Redirection: Guiding towards acceptable alternatives rather than mere prohibition